About this course

 - The ability to produce residual valuations, life-cycle costing and cost plans is very important as a quantity surveyor.
 This module will cover most of the pre-tender stage estimating techniques.

-Sustainable Technology with Environmental Control (20 credits)
+Sustainable Technology and Building Engineering Services (20 credits)

 - In this module you will explore the techniques of sustainability used in building technology and environmental engineering.